 4. Automate your investments

 If you are an employee, setting up your 401(k) is easy — your employer will automatically deduct your contributions from your paycheck.
 If you are self-employed or want to invest in other ways, set up an automatic contribution.
 More importantly, make it part of your budget.
 You may be tempted to try to just invest what’s leftover at the end of the month.
-But if you do this, you’ll likely have a hard time investing enough for your future needs.
-After all, going out to eat now sounds a lot more fun than waiting for years to see an investment pan out.
+Instead, pay yourself first by making automatic deposits in your investment accounts before you pay anybody else or spend it on stuff you don’t really need.

 5. Keep it as simple as possible

 When you’re just starting out, you may have dreams of hitting it big with the stock market.
 But right now, it’s all about getting some experience under your belt.
-To do that, it’s best to invest in mutual funds and similar investments.
-That way, you don’t need to do the significant research required to make a good stock pick, and you don’t need to worry about whether your investments are too risky.
+To do that, it’s often best to invest in exchange-traded funds, mutual funds, and similar investments.
+That way, you can diversify your portfolio and manage risk without the hours of research and study required to do it yourself.

 6. Learn as much as possible

 As you get started, you can leave the management of your investments to a financial advisor or robo-advisor.
 But over time, the more you know about how the investment world works, the higher your chances of earning higher returns.
-There are countless investing books and websites out there dedicated to helping investors like you to learn how to improve their understanding.
+There are countless investing books and websites out there dedicated to helping investors like you.
 Also, if you’re using a brokerage, you may have special access to their tools and resources that can give you practical insight as you’re managing your investments.

 7. Be cost-conscious